 This chapter provides an overview of the situation of children in the context of migration in Thailand with a focus on cross-border and international migration, including the different legal and non-legal statuses of migrant, asylumseeking, refugee and stateless children and the extent to which these legal entitlements in Thailand are consistent with international law and particularly the United Nations Convention on the Rights of the Child (CRC), a "legallybinding international agreement setting out the civil, political, economic, social and cultural rights of every child, regardless of their race, religion or abilities" (OHCHR, 1989); the range of services and protections to which they are entitled in Thailand; the barriers faced by migrant children in accessing their rights; and the progress made in different policy areas in realizing such rights, as well as implementation challenges faced by the Government and other stakeholders.
-Information is presented in four main sections: the first defines relevant legal and policy frameworks defining the diverse status of children; the third gives attention to education and health care services available to them; and the fourth takes a look to the future, summarizing Thailand's pledges and commitments to uphold the rights of children in the conclude with highlighting the progress achieved and suggesting recommendations to fill existing gaps.
+Information is presented in four main sections: the first defines relevant legal and policy frameworks defining the diverse status of children in the context of migration; the second discusses child protection systems for this vulnerable group of children; the third gives attention to education and health care services available to them; and the fourth takes a look to the future, summarizing Thailand's pledges and commitments to uphold the rights of children in the context of migration.
+In reviewing the many efforts underway, issues of accessibility, acceptability and quality will be addressed to conclude with highlighting the progress achieved and suggesting recommendations to fill existing gaps.